Darth Vader: The Clone Wars (film)

 In the 2008 animated film The Clone Wars, set shortly after the events of Attack of the Clones, Yoda assigns Anakin an apprentice, Ahsoka Tano.
 Anakin is at first reluctant to accept this responsibility.
 He calls Ahsoka "Snips" for her "snippy" attitude, while Ahsoka refers to him as "Skyguy".
 After earning Anakin's respect during a dangerous mission, Ahsoka joins him on a quest to rescue Jabba the Hutt's infant son, Rotta.
 Her impetuousness both annoys and endears her to Anakin, and he develops a friendly affection towards her.

 Sequel trilogy

-In the first film of the sequel trilogy, The Force Awakens (2015), set thirty years after the events of Return of the Jedi, Vader's burned helmet is in the possession of his grandson Kylo Ren.
+In the first film of the sequel trilogy, The Force Awakens (2015), set thirty years after the events of Return of the Jedi, Vader's burned helmet is in the possession of his grandson Kylo Ren, second-in-command of the tyrannical First Order.
 Ren speaks to the helmet as if praying, asking his grandfather to help him fully commit to the dark side.
 He vows to follow in Vader's footsteps and finish his goal to destroy the Jedi.

 Anakin's voice is heard briefly in the third film of the trilogy, The Rise of Skywalker (2019), which takes place a year later.
-During Rey's confrontation with the resurrected Darth Sidious, she hears the voices of various deceased Jedi, including Anakin.
+During Rey's confrontation with the resurrected Palpatine, she hears the voices of various deceased Jedi, including Anakin.
 He encourages her to return balance to the Force like he once did.